-2. Create a Pop-Up greetings card
+2. Create a Pop-Up greetings card (30 mins)

 The purpose of this step is to create a simplified version of the Pop-Up book.
+The facilitator should have some ready-made examples.

-You should have a sheet of paper, writing and/or drawing materials, and easy access to a pair of scissors.
+Each participant should have a sheet of paper, writing and/or drawing materials, and easy access to a pair of scissors.